-If a business has a net income of $85,000, taxes to pay is around $15,000, interest expense is $30,000, then this is how the calculation goes.
+If a business has a net income of $85,000, taxes to pay is around $15,000, and interest expense is $30,000, then this is how the calculation goes.

 Times Interest Earned Ratio= ($85,000+ $15,000 + $30,000)/($30,000)= 4.33.

 If investors are looking to put more cash into your account, they will be happy to find that the TIE ratio figure is high.
 It also presents a lower risk for creditors in terms of solvency.

 A higher times interest earned ratio could indicate the following:

-- On the other hand, a company that uses a large amount of its capital as debt will have a low times interest earned ratio because of the high interest rates that they would incur.
+- On the other hand, a company that uses a large amount of its capital as debt will have a low times interest earned ratio because of the high interest rates that they incur.

 Is it possible to have a negative times interest earned ratio?

-Advantages Of Using Times Interest Earned Ratio
+Advantages Of the Times Interest Earned Ratio